rust-lang/book/second-edition/src/ch12-03-improving-error-handling-and-modularity.md

 scope of *src/main.rs*</span>

 To bring the library crate into the binary crate, we use `extern crate minigrep`.
 Then we’ll add a `use minigrep::Config` line to bring the `Config` type into scope, and we’ll prefix the `run` function with our crate name.
-With that, all the functionality should be connected and should work.
-Give it a `cargo run` and make sure everything is wired up correctly.
+Now all the functionality should be connected and should work.
+Run the program with `cargo run` and make sure everything works correctly.

 Whew!
 That was a lot of work, but we’ve set ourselves up for success in the future.
-Now it’s much easier to handle errors, and we’ve made our code more modular.
+Now it’s much easier to handle errors, and we’ve made the code more modular.
 Almost all of our work will be done in *src/lib.rs* from here on out.

-Let’s take advantage of this newfound modularity by doing something that would have been hard with our old code, but is easy with our new code: write some tests!
+Let’s take advantage of this newfound modularity by doing something that would have been difficult with the old code but is easy with the new code: we’ll write some tests!